London Soho Desserts Guide

 Shibuya Soho

 Named after the famous Tokyo district, Shibuya is a cute little Japanese spot along Shaftesbury Avenue (next to Hefaure).
-They are most known for its Bingsu, i.e. shaved ice dessert, as well as their croffles, i.e. a crossover between croissant and waffle!
+They are most known for their Bingsu, i.e. shaved ice dessert, as well as their croffles, i.e. a crossover between croissant and waffle!

 Cafe de Nata

 Fancy some pasteis de nata but couldn’t be bothered to walk to Covent Garden for Santa Nata?
 Cafe de Nata is an easy fix in the area.
-Regular traditional pastel de nata aside, they also make different flavours such as Strawberry, Blueberry, Raspberry, Apple & Cinnamon, Coconut, Chocolate, Passion Fruit natas.
-More recently, they have also launched a vegan option so there’s definitely something for everyone!
+Regular traditional pastel de nata aside, they also make different flavours such as Strawberry, Blueberry, Raspberry, Apple & Cinnamon, Coconut, Chocolate, and Passion Fruit natas.
+More recently, they have also launched a vegan option, so there’s definitely something for everyone!

 Bun House